 The Multi-Currency Cash Passport (no longer for sale)

 You can also buy the Cash Passport Mastercard from Australia Post is no longer available for new customers, but if you've already got the card you can continue to use it.
 The Cash Passport supports more currencies than the Load&Go Visa.
 As well as US dollars, New Zealand dollars, British pounds, euros and Aussie dollars, you can hold Hong Kong dollars, Singapore dollars, Canadian dollars, Thai baht and Japanese yen.
-The Cash Passport Mastercard does not charge a fee for international ATM withdrawals and you can avoid the card issue fee when you buy the card online.
+The Cash Passport Mastercard charges a fee for international ATM withdrawals (approximately AUD $3.50).
 You won’t pay to reload the card through the Australia Post Travel Money website, reloading the product using BPAY will cost you 1% of the reload amount.

 Australia Post Traveller's Cheques